drom/jsof/README.md

 Do you think, that JSON is a bit verbose? restrictive? hard to comment?

-Remember, you wrote something like the text below and `JSON.parse()` reported ~30 issues?
+Remember, you wrote something like the text below,  gave it to `JSON.parse()` and got 30 errors? one by one?

 ```js
 {